Root Canal Treatment Choices

 I recently had this discussion with a very aware woman who was concerned about issues raised in Dr. George Meinigs book discussing Dr Prices research of root canal problems and treatment.
 That book , of course is "Root Canal Cover-up Exposed!".

 Let me set the groundwork this way.
-I do many root canals in my practice, which I like to characterize as a holistic, mercury-free, caring practice, centered in what I like to think of as a "healing environment".
+I am a general dentist and I do many root canals in my practice, which I like to characterize as a holistically oriented, mercury-free, caring practice, centered in what I like to think of as a "healing environment".
 I have read an am familiar with the controversies regarding root canals as raised by Dr. Price, Dr. Meinig and others.
 I agree with many of the issues they raise!.....
 Nevertheless, I feel there is more to the story and when it comes to making practical, real-world decisions, people need practical options.

 Heres how I have reasoned through this difficult and very confusing issue.